I calculate the force Zion Williamson’s vertical jump generates. This showcases his ungodly athletic gift at 6’6″ tall, weighing 285 pounds!

 Zion weighs 285 pounds or 129.274 kilograms, and the net force equation is .

-Using our gathered information, we now calculate the force Zion exerts in his jump.
-We do this using Newton’s Third Law of motion.
-This law states for every action, we’ll have an equal and opposite reaction.
+Using the info we’ve gathered, we can now calculate the force Zion exerts in his jump.
+We do this using Newton’s Third Law of motion, which says for every action, there’s an equal and opposite reaction.

 Visualizing the force generated by Zion Williamson’s vertical jump

-A newton measures how much force you apply to something.
-The following are two examples to help you visualize:
+A newton measures the force applied to an object.
+Here are two examples to help you visualize it:

-Can Zion Williamson generate even greater force when jumping?
+Could Zion Williamson generate even more force in his jump?

 - Weight training